mimoex/CANS2025_Website/content/Venue.md

 ![Osaka Geihinkan](/images/venue/geihinkan.webp)

 Originally built to welcome state guests, [Osaka Geihinkan](https://www.osakacastle.jp/) is renowned for its elegant architecture, serene Japanese garden, and refined hospitality.
 The venue offers a truly memorable setting, blending traditional Japanese aesthetics with modern comfort.

+**Transportation on Nov.
+19:** We will travel to the Osaka Geihinkan by [Aqua Liner](https://suijo-bus.osaka/language/).

 ![Osaka Geihinkan Hall](/images/venue/hall.webp)